Mikenekro/The-Quest-For-Gold/Readme.txt

+Created as a school project.
+Took around 2.5 months to develop and around a week of bugfixing.
+Not all bugs were fixed and the project is uploaded here as it was submitted to my teacher.

 The Quest For Gold instructions:

 Installer: Installs the game on computer.
 Run the setup.exe (not .msi) to detect for dependencies.